IBIC/rmake/README.md

 `subj*/Makefile` are symlinks to `subjects/make_rest.mk` *not* `subjects/Makefile.`

-`rmake` will perform a brief sanity to check to ensure this directory structure is enforced, but be aware willy-nilly directory structure might result in weird errors.
+This is the way that people are encouraged to structure subject-level processing. `rmake` will perform a brief sanity to check to ensure this directory structure is enforced, but be aware willy-nilly directory structure might result in weird errors.

 <sup>1</sup> Because *r* comes after *q*, you see.

 # Using `rmake`

-The options to `rmake` are predicated on the following conceit:

- * `-a`: Options to the underlying `make` call.
- * `-A`: Options to `rmake`.
+To distinguish the options to `rmake` from options to the underlying `make` call we use the convention that lowercase flags are passed to the underlying `make` call, and uppercase flags are passed to `rmake`.

 ## `rmake` options